Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

 - ⏎ to open the file;
 - ⌥ + ⏎ to reveal the file in Finder; or
 - ⇧ + ⏎ to action the file in Alfred.

----
-**Version 1.1** 06/08/2024: added file action so that the workflow can be used as a Universal Action on a selected folder in Finder.
-Updated ReadMe.